EPCCed/wee_archie/windtunnel/Readme.md

 the laptop only.

 You got it to work?
 Well done!

+## Acknowledgements

+* The Demo Framework was written by Gordon Gibb and Alistair Grant from EPCC.
+* The CFD Demo was written by Gordon Gibb, the artwork was by Mirren White.
+* Kara Moraw added some enhancements to the demo under a [PRACE Summer of HPC](https://summerofhpc.prace-ri.eu/) 2017 visit.
+* Eva Havelková wrote the first version of this documentation under a  [PRACE Summer of HPC](https://summerofhpc.prace-ri.eu/) 2018 visit.

 <!-- Licensing and copyright stuff below -->
 <br>
 <a href="http://www.epcc.ed.ac.uk">